NagyD/SDLPoP/doc/Readme.txt

 	Since 1.11, the data/font folder is no longer required.

 Note that this port does not recognize if the PRINCE.EXE of the mod was changed.
+Since version 1.16, you can configure some options in SDLPoP.ini: starting time, level types, etc.

 Beware, some mods (especially the harder ones) might rely on bugs that are fixed in SDLPoP.
 Since version 1.16, SDLPoP will ask you whether gameplay quirks should be fixed or not.